azka-siddiqui/azka-siddiqui/README.md

 #### About Me
 - 🔭 Going deep into ML specifically deep learning
 - 🌱 Learning more about Blockchain and Web 3 development
-- 👩‍💻 Doing ML research @ UofT on smart grid security systems and anomaly detection
+- 👩‍💻 Doing research @ UofT on smart grid security systems and anomaly detection using machine learning
 - 😄 Pronouns: She/Her

 ### My Tech Stack 💻